I’ve got some exciting news to share!

 - Slice the tri-tip against the grain, and serve with salsa verde.
 Be sure not to slice with the grain as this will result in tough, chewy slices of beef.

 I partnered with Jimbo’s… Naturally! and Westfield Horton Plaza on this article.
-Also, I am an employee of Westfield.
-All thoughts, opinions and recipes shared in this article are my own.
+When this article was written, I worked for Westfield.
+All thoughts, opinions and recipes shared in this article are my own.26